phreeza/manuscript_axon_potentials/doc/manuscript.md

 in [@fig:bigtree]F. The amplitude of the MUA component (black trace) changes in accordance with the local number of fibers (teal-colored histogram).
 The local number of fibers and the MUA amplitude are both constant along the nerve trunk.
-Both measures then increases in amplitude as the number of fibers is increased by bifurcations.
+Both measures then increase in amplitude as the number of fibers is increased by bifurcations.
 As the fibers terminate and the number of fibers decreases, so does the amplitude of the MUA.